 - All applicants (including the Nominated Principal Applicant, Principal Applicants, Co-Applicants, Knowledge user applicants) must register for the new version of the CCV.
 It is strongly recommended that the Nominated Principal Applicant make sure that all applicants have a new CCV.

-- The K/T user organization must complete the Form 183A, provide a signed letter of support a company or organization profile and a statement of ownership (if applicable).
-This must be uploaded to the full application prior to submission, therefore it is recommended to contact the K/T user organization as soon as possible.
-(Please note that letters of support and partner signatures are not required at the LOI stage).
+- The Knowledge/Technology User (KTU) organization must provide a signed letter of support, a company or organization profile and a statement of ownership (if applicable), at the LOI and Full Application stages.
+It is therefore recommended to contact the KTU organization as soon as possible.

 Can applicants change between LOI and Full application stage?